GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/apm-errors.md

 In the  DataFlux Func, install the "Observation Cloud Self-built Inspection Core Package" and "Observation Cloud Algorithm Library" through the "Script Market", and then install the relevant dependencies through the PIP tool.
 Install the "Server Application Error Intelligent Inspection" and configure the Observation Cloud API Key as prompted to complete the opening.

-To enable the inspection scenario, select it in the DataFlux Func script market, configure the Observation Cloud API Key, and then select the deployment startup script.
+Select the inspection scene you want to enable in the DataFlux Func script market and click install.
+Configure the Guance Cloud API Key and [GuanceNode](https://func.guance.com/doc/script-market-guance-monitor-connect-to-other-guance-node/), then select deploy and start the script.

 ![image](../img/create_checker.png)